 While visiting El Cercado and all the pottery makers, make sure to check out the museum of pottery as well.
 It’s a small but informative place where you will learn more about the traditions.
 One thing that I was missing here at first was that there is no one showing how you make the bowls and things from the clay.
 However, there’s a great explanation for that.
 Since there are pottery makers in the village – the museum doesn’t want to compete with the pottery makers.

-If the museum would start showing how pottery is made, a lot of visitors would skip a visit to the other creators and then they would miss out and in the end, their shops would be closed.
+If the museum started showing how pottery is made, a lot of visitors would skip a visit to the other creators and then they would miss out and in the end, their shops would be closed.
 After getting that explanation, I liked this place even if it was “not complete”.
 Inside the museum, you can see some ancient ceramics reconstructions.
 There is also a wall where you can see all the local pottery makers.

 Information about Museo Las Loceras